 Public opinion research has made tremendous progress in identifying the conditions under which individual- and group-level factors induce citizens to form coherent political attitudes, yet comparatively little attention has been given to the role of national political context for belief system coherence.
 By modeling political beliefs as dedicated statistical networks based on nationally representative surveys covering 38 European countries between 2002 and 2020, the present article shows that national-level belief systems vary substantially and systematically in attitude constraint.
 In simultaneously relying on a novel, network-derived measure of attitude constraint and node-level centrality metrics, the analysis reveals that belief system coherence can, in part, be explained by programmatic linkages between citizens and ideologically differentiable parties.
 Approximately one quarter of this belief structuring effect is mediated by the relative centrality of symbolic ideological attachments (i.e. abstract left-right positions) within belief networks.
 Abstract ideological summary positions are not central to all belief systems, but where they are, mass beliefs tend to be more coherent overall.

-Smart societies promise to enhance social systems by leveraging the constantly increasing stream of information around us.
-However, the possibility of optimizing various social indicators implicitly hinges on our ability to reliably reduce complex and abstract constructs (such as inter-personal trust) into numeric measures.
-While many scientists are aware of the issue of measurement error, there is widespread hope that access to more data will eventually render this issue irrelevant.
+The social sciences heavily depend on the measurement of abstract constructs for quantifying effects, identifying association between variables, and testing hypotheses.
+In data science, constructs are also often used for forecasting, and, thanks to the recent big data revolution, they promise to enhance their accuracy by leveraging the constantly increasing stream of digital information around us.
+However, the possibility of optimizing various social indicators implicitly hinges on our ability to reliably reduce complex and abstract constructs (such as life satisfaction or social trust) into numeric measures.
+While many scientists are aware of the issue of measurement error, there is widespread, implicit hope that access to more data will eventually render this issue irrelevant.
 This paper delves into the nature of measurement error under quasi-ideal conditions.
 We show mathematically and by employing simulations that single measurements fail to converge even when we have access to progressively more information.
-Then, by using data from the Social Capital Benchmark Surveys, we demonstrate how the addition of new information increases the dimensionality to the measured construct which further contributes to measurement divergence.
-In our conclusion, we stress that alternative evaluations to indexes and scores need to be evaluated for a fair society.
+Then, by using real-world data from the Social Capital Benchmark Surveys, we demonstrate how the addition of new information increases the dimensionality to the measured construct quasi-indefinately which further contributes to measurement divergence.
+We conclude discussing implications and future research directions to possibly solve this problem.

 Political scientists often use survey instruments to indirectly infer latent constructs such as social trust, political efficacy, and ideology.
 However, traditional techniques used to reconstruct latent quantities from survey data, such as principal components, factor analysis, and item response theory models, have limitations as they assume linearity among the underlying co-dependencies among a given set of survey items.
 This assumption does not hold for complex nonlinear expressions of latent constructs, such as when survey respondents from opposite ends of the ideological spectrum share a stance on a particular issue but for completely different reasons.
 For example, a left-leaning respondent may see cash benefits for child care as an important instrument for gender equality while conservatives welcome incentives for women to stay home and give birth to more children.
 To liberals, GMO’s might appear as environmental hazards while conservatives reject them as they could tamper with God’s eternal creation.
 To address such non-linearities, we propose a new method that models survey item-responses as force-directed statistical networks.
 By treating item responses as physical particles in finite space, a force-directed algorithm can detect complex, non-linear relationships within latent constructs.
 Generalized additive models and LOESS-fit models applied to the spatial equilibrium of item response particles can subsequently be used to calculate sparse, (non-)linear latent factors that optimally characterize this space.
 This method is flexible, allows for multiple scoring options, and outperforms traditional latent variable models in the presence of non-linear expressions of the underlying latent construct.